-Let E be an elliptic curve defined over a finite field \mathbb{F}q , and let $G \in E(\mathbb{F}q)$ be a point on E on of large prime order n.
-The ECDHP is, given E, G, and two scalar multiples $Q_1 = d_1G$ and $Q_2 = d_2G$ of G, to determine d_1d_2G .
+Let E be an elliptic curve defined over a finite field $\mathbb{F}q$ , and let $G \in E(\mathbb{F}q)$ be a point on E of large prime order n.
+The ECDHP is, given E, G, and two scalar multiples $Q_1 = d_1G$ and $Q_2 = d_2G$ of G, to determine $d_1d_2G$ .

 The ECDHP is closely related to the ECDLP.
 It is clear, for example, that if the ECDLP is easy then so is the ECDHP.
-Boneh and Lipton [BL96] show that for practical purposes the converse is also true - they show that if the best algorithm for the ECDLP really is fully cannot be solved in subexponential time, then the ECDLP and the ECDHP are equivalent cannot be solved in subexponential time.
+Boneh and Lipton [BL96] show that if the ECDLP cannot be solved in subexponential time, then the ECDHP cannot be solved in subexponential time.
 Maurer and Wolf [MW96] show that, if a certain auxiliary elliptic curve groups exists, then the ECDHP is almost as hard as the ECDLP.
 For the 15 recommended NIST curves, Hasse's theorem ensures the existence of a suitable Maurer-Wolf auxiliary elliptic curve group, because the Hasse interval contains a power of two.
 On the other hand, finding a curve of given order defined over a given finite field appears to be an intractable problem.
 Muzereau, Smart and Vercauteren [MSV04] constructed other suitable Maurer-Wolf auxiliary groups for most of the NIST curves, however.
 Many schemes based on the Diffie-Hellman primitives actually rely on a stronger requirement that the shared field element is not just hard for an attacker to predict, but that the element actually looks random to the attacker.
 A discussion of this requirement, and its relationship to the ECDHP, can be found in [BV96, Bon98].
 The potentially easier problem is known as the decision Diffie-Hellman problem.